danie1Lin/Distributed-Golang-Game-Server/README.md

   - Create cluster
   - go run main.go --type=agent
 - Client
-  you can run in Unity Editor by open the Prestart.scene as first scene. or you can just download from <a href="https://github.com/daniel840829/Tank-Online/tree/GameStateSystem/Build">build</a>
+  - You can run in Unity Editor by open the Prestart.scene as first scene.
-  Whole project download from <a href="https://github.com/daniel840829/Tank-Online">here</a><br>
+  - If you want to test with mutliplayer you can try build Andorid apk because it is likely to be builded successfully.
   ![](https://media.giphy.com/media/ftdlle6pOE6Y8w5bho/giphy.gif)
 ## How to use?
 If you want to make your own game by modifying this project, I am pleasured.